Oxeigns/Guard/README.md

 # Oxeign Telegram Guard

 Oxeign Telegram Guard is a modular security bot built with **Pyrogram**.
-It keeps groups clean using a mix of admin tools, approval flows and message filters powered by the Detoxify model.
+It keeps groups clean using a mix of admin tools, approval flows and optional toxicity filters powered by the Detoxify model (if installed).
 All persistent data is stored in MongoDB.

 ## Features